 Step 2: Complete Medicolegal Death Investigator Education (Two to Six Years)

-Students can pursue a variety of levels of education and degrees to enter this field.
-Most students earn an associate, bachelor’s, or master’s degree.
+To enter this field, students can pursue a variety of levels of education and degrees.
+Most students earn an associate’s, bachelor’s, or master’s degree.
 A typical course of study can include medicolegal death investigation, psychology, criminal justice forensics, and anthropology.
 Aspiring medicolegal death investigators also need medical training, so some students may pursue medical education first, such as nursing, and then complete forensics training.

 Step 3: Obtain Medicolegal Death Investigator Work Experience (One to Two Years)